MinaProtocol/mina/rfcs/0021-glossary-terms.md

 - Miner, Baker, etc - not relevant to Coda's consensus mechanism.

 ### Block
-**Concept:** a set of transactions that represent a state transition.
+**Concept:** A set of transactions and consensus information that extend the state of the network.
+Includes a proof that the current state of the network is fully valid.

 **Rationale:** This term aligns with the rest of the industry, and it makes it easier to onboard other blockchain users.

 **Downsides:** Perhaps it is not as technically accurate as a transition.

-**Usage:** In the Coda network, transactions get added to blocks.
+**Usage:** Blocks enable the Coda network's state to be updated.
+Blocks include transactions to be applied to the ledger as well as various pieces of consensus information that allow the network to eventually agree on what blocks will stay in the blockchain.

 **Alternatives:**
 - External transition - maybe this is more precise, but has the heavy lifting of having to explain a new term for a mostly similar concept.
 Additionally, the word transition is very similar to transaction, causing confusion at times.